 In 1971, Eastwood again struck gold as the vigilante cop Harry Callahan in Dirty Harry.
 The film and its subsequent four sequels fortified Eastwood's position as the ultimate macho action hero of the 70s, and he continued starring in roles fitting that description for most of the rest of the two next decades - often alongside his then partner Sondra Locke.

 For the rest of the 90s and the early 2000s, Eastwood focused mainly on directing and producing his own films, although more often than not with himself in the lead.
-Through his often serious and honest filmatizatons, he has gained a reputation as one of the finest directors currently working, picking up 7 Academy Award nominations during the last four years.
+Through his often serious and honest filmatizatons, he has gained a reputation as one of the finest directors currently working, picking up 7 Academy Award nominations during four years in the mid 2000s.

 Il buono, il brutto, il cattivo (1966)